 You just sold a vintage jacket for $80.
 Nice!
 But when the money hits your account, you notice it is actually $64.
 Where did those $16 go?
 Welcome to the world of reselling fees, where every platform takes its cut, and not all cuts are created equal.

 Understanding what each marketplace charges in 2026 can mean the difference between a profitable reselling business and one that barely breaks even.
 This guide breaks down the actual costs you will pay on nine major platforms, with real examples so you can make smarter decisions about where to list your inventory.
+Whether you are looking for a Poshmark fees breakdown, trying to figure out Mercari's cut, or comparing Etsy seller fees, we have the numbers right here.

 Why Marketplace Fees Matter More Than Ever